 -If they show any interest: "Can I ask you to do it right now?
 This way I can walk you through the process" (around one third of those we engaged jumped into action at this point).

 -"Thanks for taking the time to do this, we really appreciate it."

 If they are in any way supportive, offer them a flyer to take with them, and ask them to share this action with their friends, family or anyone else they think would be willing to help.

 In some cases you may be asked to explain more.
 Either bring your own phone or carry a clipboard with the flyer with you so that they can scan the QR code.
 If they don't have their phone or don't want to do the action right then, pass out a flyer and ask them to commit to doing it when they get home.
 As they fill out the action, you can walk them through the process so that it expedites their experience while answering any questions they have.
 If they ask questions about why this campaign, feel free to reference the FAQs on the House or Senate action pages.
 For example, we shared: "We see this time as a critical time for action on climate and want to be sure a carbon price is included in the reconciliation process-knowing that a carbon price is the most powerful tool that could be used to reduce carbon emissions."

 After the event, there are a few things left to do, ideally best in the first 24-48 hours.

 - Post photos taken to your social media accounts

 - Make sure to contact new prospects, ideally via someone in your group giving a personal phone call to each.
 Thank them for taking the time to write their insightful comments to their Congressmember, and invite them to your next CCL meeting or to join our informational session.

 - Add new volunteers to your chapter roster and CCL's database.

-- Process constituent letter forms and file field reports to finish up.
+- Process constituent letter forms and log your action(s) to finish up.